maroba/findiff/docs/source/index.rst

 - Can handle uniform and non-uniform grids
 - Can handle arbitrary linear combinations of derivatives with constant and variable coefficients
 - Fully vectorized for speed
+- GPU / JAX / CuPy support for operator application — combine with ``jax.jit`` for acceleration
 - Calculate raw finite difference coefficients for any order and accuracy
 - Generate matrix representations of arbitrary linear differential operators
 - Solve partial differential equations with Dirichlet, Neumann or Robin boundary conditions